HTML: Foundation — Hyperlinks

 Earlier on, we stated that the resource that a hyperlink points to could be a specific part within an HTML document rather than a complete document.
 That's where the concept of a fragment comes in.

-As we learnt in HTML URIs, a URL can end with an optional component, known as the fragment.
-It is preceded by the hash (#) symbol and simply denotes a fragment, i.e a section, in the underlying webpage.
+As we learnt in HTML URIs, an HTTP URL can end with an optional component, known as the fragment.
+It is preceded by the hash (#) symbol and simply denotes a fragment, i.e. a section, in the underlying HTML document.

-Precisely, the fragment in a URL is the name of an anchor — more specifically known as a destination anchor — in the underlying HTML document.
+Precisely, the fragment of a URL refers to the name of an anchor — more specifically known as a destination anchor — in the underlying HTML document.

-Sometimes, the name of a URL's fragment is also known as the fragment identifier, or anchor name.
+The name of a fragment is sometimes also referred to as the fragment identifier.

 Live Example

-However, as you can see, in the document above, there isn't that much of content to be able to produce a scroll bar for it.
+In our case, as you can see in the example document above, there isn't that much of content to be able to produce a scroll bar for it.
+And likewise, when we click on the link, nothing happens (simply because the browser can't scroll the page).

 So what to do?